SandiVant/Assignment-01/README.md

 # How does code become software?

-The goal is to turn it into an explicit list of insturctions.
+The goal is to turn it into an explicit list of instructions.
 These instructions are carried out by interconnected Logic gates.
 Turning your code into **SOFTWARE**.

 Every character
-The goal is to turn it into an explicit list of insturctions.
+The goal is to turn it into an explicit list of instructions.
 These instructions are carried out by interconnected Logic gates.
 Turning your code into **SOFTWARE**.while writing code truly matters.

 **Mistakes leave the computer in a state of panic.**